AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 You’ll have to pay your insurance company about $25 to file your SR-22, although it can range from $15 to $40.
 This is a one-time fee, however, and is separate from the DMV charge.

-You’ll maintain your SR-22 for three years, typically.
+Typically you’ll need to maintain an SR-22 for three years.
 However, with more serious violations, such as reckless driving, you may need to uphold your SR-22 for 10 years.

 DID YOU KNOW?